Armageddon (1998 film): Plot

 Approaching the asteroid, Independence is damaged by debris and crashes, killing all on board except Lev, Bear, and A.J.
-They embark in the shuttle's Armadillo to find the Freedom crew, which lands 26 miles from its intended landing site.
-When the drilling goes slower than predicted, Sharp reports to Mission Control that it is unlikely that the team will reach the depth necessary to destroy the asteroid before "Zero Barrier", the point after which detonating the rock will not save Earth.
-Even though it might cause total mission failure, the President of the United States decides to remote detonate the bomb from Earth.
+They embark in the shuttle's mobile driller “Armadillo” to find the Freedom crew, which landed 26 miles from its intended landing/drilling site.
+When the drilling goes slower than predicted, Sharp reports to Mission Control that it is unlikely they will reach the depth necessary to destroy the asteroid before "Zero Barrier", the point after which detonating the rock will not save Earth.
+The president of the United States decides to remotely detonate the bomb from Earth immediately, not understanding this will cause total mission failure.
 Sharp and Harry have a vicious argument, but agree to defuse the bomb and work together after Harry promises Sharp that he will accomplish the mission.
-They make progress on drilling, but a missed gas pocket causes a blowout that destroys the Armadillo and kills Max.
-Just as Harry, NASA, and the world believe the mission to be a failure, A.J. and the others arrive in the second Armadillo, but not before another meteor devastates Paris.
+They make up on lost drilling time, but a missed gas pocket causes their Armadillo and Max to be blown into space.
+Just as Harry, NASA, and the world believe the mission to be a failure, while another meteor destroys Paris, A.J. and the others arrive in the second Armadillo.

-A.J. succeeds in drilling the hole to the required depth, but a rock storm kills Gruber and damages the remote detonator, forcing someone to stay behind and manually detonate the bomb.
-They draw straws; the responsibility falls upon A.J.
-Harry takes him down to the asteroid's surface, and disconnects A.J.'s air hose, forcing him into the shuttle's air lock.
-He tells A.J. that he is the son he never had and that he would be proud to have him marry Grace.
-Using the Armadillo, Harry tearfully gives Grace his blessing to marry A.J., and Grace says that she is proud to be his daughter.
+A.J. successfully finishes the drilling, but a rock storm kills Gruber and damages the bomb’s remote detonator, forcing someone to stay behind and manually detonate it.
+They draw straws; A.J. is given the responsibility.
+Harry takes him down to the asteroid's surface, only to disconnect A.J.'s air hose and force him into the shuttle's air lock, before telling A.J. that he is the son Harry never had, and he would be proud to have him marry Grace.
+Using the Armadillo, Harry tearfully gives Grace his blessing to marry A.J., and Grace says she is proud to be his daughter.

-After some difficulty, Freedom takes off, but a second blowout causes Harry to lose his grip on the detonator.
-Just before Zero Barrier, he detonates the bomb and saves the planet.
+After various difficulties, Freedom takes off, and just before Zero Barrier, Harry manages to detonate the bomb and saves the planet, sacrificing his life in the process.
 The astronauts land on Earth safely.
-A.J. and Grace are reunited and Chick reconciles with his ex-wife and estranged son.
-Later, A.J. and Grace are married with the portraits of Harry and the others lost on the mission present in memoriam.
+A.J. and Grace are reunited, and Chick reconciles with his ex-wife and estranged son.
+During the credits, A.J. and Grace are married, with the portraits of Harry and the others lost on the mission present in memoriam.